nearform/graphql-hooks/README.md

 **Usage**:

-First follow the [quick start guide](#Quick-Start) to create the client and povider.
+First, follow the [quick start guide](#Quick-Start) to create the client and provider.
 Then we need to update the config for our `GraphQLClient` passing in the `subscriptionClient`:

 ```js
 import { GraphQLClient } from 'graphql-hooks'